 Since Ripple Creek Lodge's drop camps are packed in via horse, weight consideration is a very important part of your pre-trip planning.

-1 small day pack (to be carried with you, on your horse, weight not to exceed 20lbs)
+- 1 small day pack (to be carried with you, on your horse, weight not to exceed 20lbs)

 A good way to achieve these weight requirements is to pack with your entire hunting party and make sure that the camp is not doubling up on items that can be shared.